osxmidi/LinVst/README.md

 Load test.so within the Linux DAW and then test.so will load and run the (name associated) test.dll windows vst

-linvstconvert (GUI or CLI) can batch name convert linvst.so to mutiple windows vst dll names that are located in a folder/directory (the linvstconvert CLI version needs to be run from within the dll's folder/directory).
+linvstconvert (GUI or CLI) and linvstconverttree can automatically batch name convert linvst.so to mutiple windows vst dll names that are located in a folder/directory (the linvstconvert CLI version needs to be run from within the dll's folder/directory). linconvertree can automatically name convert folders and sub folders (directories and sub directories) of vst dll plugins.

 sudo permission might be needed for some folders/directories that don't have user permissions.